There are five things to keep in mind when considering a commuted value (CV) transfer:

 Funds transferred to another defined benefit pension plan may not be subject to this limit.

-If you transfer the commuted value, a pension adjustment reversal (PAR) will be calculated.
+If you transfer the CV, a pension adjustment reversal (PAR) will be calculated.
 A PAR is the difference between the value of the post-1989 portion of your termination payments and the pension adjustments (PAs) reported for the same period.
 Consequently, you may be able to restore lost RRSP room.

-NOTE: If the commuted value exceeds the tax-sheltered limit, the PAR will be zero.
+NOTE: If the CV exceeds the tax-sheltered limit, the PAR will be zero.

-If you transfer the commuted value and later return to teaching, it is possible to repay the transfer and reinstate your credit.
+If you transfer the CV and later return to teaching, it's possible to repay the transfer and reinstate your credit.
 However, the repayment amount is the actuarial cost to restore your credit or the amount paid plus interest, whichever is greater.